 Whether you're preparing an international trade mission, a Rotary Club luncheon, or an informal book group, our resources are available to help you.

 The Center for Russian, East European and Eurasian Studies maintains a speakers bureau of staff, graduate students and faculty available for individual lectures, classroom culture and language lessons, and consultation.
 The program is designed to meet an increasing interest in teaching young people about the region and also to share the wealth of resources available at the Center.
-For more information on this program, or to volunteer as a speaker, please contact the Outreach Coordinator, Tamara Kowalski at email@example.com.
+For more information on this program, or to volunteer as a speaker, please contact the Outreach Coordinator, Jessica Weaver at email@example.com, or by phone at (512) 471-3607.
 Advance notice of at least one or two weeks is appreciated.

 A list of Austin-based experts on Russia, Eastern Europe and Eurasia